 Safaris

-Rhino Ranger Support Scheme (RRSS); 12–14 August
+Rhino Ranger Support Scheme (RRSS); 21-23 August 2026

 There’ll be a bit of EVERYTHING for you!
 Game viewing, meeting the rangers, rhino tracking, local clinic visit, visiting the new all female boundary guards, dog squad demonstration, visiting the $70,000 ranger base improvements courtesy of the Australian Embassy in Harare and ourselves, interesting discussions, and whatever else happens at the time.
 You’ll be at the coalface of rhino conservation.

-Unique Ear Notching Trip; 15-19 August
+Unique Ear Notching Trip; 24-27 August 2026

 Protecting rhinos is difficult and the starting point is to know just which individual you are actually looking at.

-For many years now, the SAVE African Rhino Foundation, together with our members and supporters ,have covered ear notching operations in several locations in Zimbabwe.
+For many years now, the Save African Rhino Foundation, together with our members and supporters ,have covered ear notching operations in several locations in Zimbabwe.
 So, just what’s in a notch?

 Ear notching, where a one-off pattern of notches is cut out of a rhino’s ear, means that each individual rhino can be tracked and monitored for its lifetime, with all sightings and locations recorded.